-1. Carry insect repellent with DEET in it (30% DEET is good enough, you don’t need the 98% concoction).
+- Carry insect repellent with DEET in it (30% DEET is good enough, you don’t need the 98% concoction).
 Other repellents don’t work as well against mosquitoes.
-However, DEET damages synthetic materials, so be careful not to get any on your clothes or sleeping bag.
+However, DEET damages synthetic materials, so watch out not to get any on your clothes or sleeping bag.

-8. Soak your clothes, hats, gloves in permithrin before you hit the trail.
+- Soak your clothes, hats, gloves in permethrin before you hit the trail.
 You can get it at most farm supply stores and instructions for applying it to clothes can be found online.
-Permithrin-infused material is very effective at repelling mosquitoes and ticks, but be careful because permithrin is toxic to cats and may cause health problems in some humans also.
+Permethrin-infused material is very effective at repelling mosquitoes and ticks, but be careful because permethrin is toxic to cats and may cause health problems in some humans also.

 Mosquitoes buzzing around your ears can be extremely annoying and getting lots of mosquito bites can be uncomfortable, especially if you scratch them until they get infected.
 Remember, however, that mosquito “bites” are almost never fatal in North America.
 It would take more than a million mosquito “bites” in a day to drain the average Scout backpacker of his blood.
 So just bundle up when they are around and keep your DEET handy.
 Or you can schedule your trips later in the summer – after all the standing water has dried up and the mosquitoes are gone.